 The advantage of linking similar restaurants into a group is that they will be easier to compare and track against each other.
 Changing settings in one location will mostly automatically update settings in all the other restaurants within the Concept group.
 There are some limitations: individual restaurants will not be able to customize their units for how they do business or want to see items reported.

-In order to use our Commissary Feature, your restaurants will need to share both a "Company" and "Concept" in Marginedge.
+Note: In order to use our Commissary Feature or Internal Transfers, your restaurants will need to be linked and share both a "Company" and "Concept" in MarginEdge.

 Let’s look at some pros and cons: